 Clean Grout Joints With a Toothbrush

 No matter how careful you are, you’re bound to end up with some thin-set in the joints between tiles.
 And if you allow it to harden, it’ll interfere with your grout job.
 A toothbrush works great to clean excess thin-set from grout joints, especially for the skinny joints between mosaic tiles.
 Let the thin-set get firm, but not hard, before you start the cleanup process.
 If you try to clean up thin-set too soon, you risk disturbing the tiles.

-Dean has discovered that inexpensive auto-body filler spatulas, available at home centers and auto parts stores, are perfect for making custom trowels for special circumstances.
-One way Dean uses a custom-made trowel is for insetting thinner tiles into a field of thicker tiles.
-After finishing the field tile installation, he cuts notches on each edge of the spatula with a utility knife to create a mini screed.
-He cuts the notches about 1/16 in. deeper than the thickness of the decorative tile to allow for thin-set.
-Then he uses this trowel to add a layer of thin-set that acts as a shim when it hardens.
-After this layer hardens, he cuts 3/16-in.-deep teeth in the spatula to make a notched trowel and uses it to apply thin-set.
-Now when he sets the decorative tile, it’s perfectly flush with the field tile.
+Inexpensive auto-body filler spatulas, available at home centers and auto parts stores, are perfect for making custom trowels for special circumstances—for instance, insetting thinner tiles into a field of thicker tiles.
+After finishing the field tile installation, cut notches on each edge of the spatula with a utility knife to create a mini screed.
+Cut the notches about 1/16 in. deeper than the thickness of the decorative tile to allow for thin-set.
+Then use this trowel to add a layer of thin-set to act as a shim when it hardens.
+After this layer hardens, cut 3/16-in.-deep teeth in the spatula to make a notched trowel and uses it to apply thin-set.
+Now when you set the decorative tile, it’s perfectly flush with the field tile.